Loading

 Platforms 4 and 7 are through platforms, usually used for trains between Holyhead (via Chester and Wrexham General) and Cardiff Central/Birmingham International and between Manchester Piccadilly (via Crewe) and Cardiff Central, Carmarthen, and Milford Haven.
 Platforms 5 and 6 are bay platforms, used mainly for trains to and from Aberystwyth and Birmingham, as well as trains for the Heart of Wales Line and local stopping trains to Birmingham New Street.

 The island platforms are connected to the main station building and platform 3 by a pedestrian subway running underneath the station.
 A pedestrian footbridge over the platforms still exists but has long been disconnected from the station; instead, it is a public walkway allowing pedestrians to cross over the station area, and part of a route named "The Dana".
 All platforms are fitted with CIS screens and automatic announcement speakers and there are customer help points on platforms 3 and 4.
 A Starbucks, toilets, and vending machines selling snacks and drinks are sited between platforms 4 and 7.
-As of November 2024, a small cafe has opened on the first floor of the main station building before the ticket gates.
+As of November 2024, a small coffee shop has opened in the former information centre on the ground floor of the main station building before the ticket gates.

 Ticket gates are in operation at the entrance to platforms 4 to 7, with the nearby ticket office staffed throughout the week.
 Self-service ticket machines are also available for buying tickets or collecting tickets for pre-booked journeys.